 The Mentoring Program

-Guided Learning Contracts are employed to help in the development of spiritual formation and ministerial competencies.
+The Mentoring Program is a distinctive component of the Rabbinic Studies Program that emphasizes personal development and guided learning.
 Working with their mentors, students are encouraged to determine precise areas of growth needed within the parameters of each course and to articulate clear learning objectives.
 The students, assisted by their mentors, have the opportunity to individually tailor learning tasks that are both didactic and practical to help achieve the learning objectives.
-The program is intended to assist students in acquiring the tools necessary to become life-long learners with the ability to guide and mentor others.
+Most importantly, the mentoring program is designed to help produce rabbis who are servant leaders.